jacoby149/rectangles/README.md

 php -S localhost:8000
 ```

 Then, go to localhost:8000 in your browser to view the project.

+Use (Ctrl + Shift + R) to refresh the browser on code changes.